 SUP Board by Weight

-If you are a SUP beginner, you’ll want a board that both supports your weight and one that you can balance easily on whilst paddling.
-It’s important to remember that if you’re planning on taking a significant other (and that includes your dog) you will need to factor it in.
+If you are a SUP beginner, you’ll want a board that both supports your weight and one that you can balance on easily.
+It’s important to remember that if you’re planning on taking a significant other (and that includes your dog) you will need to factor the extra weight in.
 This also applies to any food, water or additional gear you plan to bring on board with you.

-If you weigh less than 150lb, you’ll potentially want to go for a shorter paddleboard, such as one in the 9’6 range.
-If you get the right design, these boards can give their rider a lot of stable fun but do make sure the width is appropriate to the length which should be around 30-32 i9’6” boards are a lot of fun and can be plenty stable if the design is right.
-Just make sure the width is appropriate for the length, about 30-32 inches.
+If you weigh less than 150lb, you’ll want to go for a shorter paddleboard in the 9’6 range.
+If you get the right design, these boards can give their rider a lot of stability.
+Just make sure the width is appropriate for the length at around 30-32 inches.
 Anything wider will be slow to paddle.

 SUP Board by Height

-As a general idea when working out what size SUP is right, you should be adding 9-10 inches to the paddler’s height.
+When working out what size SUP is right, you should be adding 9-10 inches to the paddler’s height.
 Alongside this, remember to factor in the weight of the padder, how many times they’ve paddled, and the location of the paddle.
 This will vary depending on the primary use of the SUP.
+More experienced padders tend to choose this method to find their perfect fit.

 Choosing A Beginners SUP Board

 As a beginner, your main focus should be to enjoy yourself and gain an understanding of what a paddling board can bring you and what it has to offer.
 It’s best to find the calmest waters possible, as they will provide the easiest conditions to learn in.
-If you are unsure of where to find this, aim for lakes, ponds, marshes - places with small waves under 50cm.
-By starting off in areas such as these, you will have time to start getting used to the requirements of stand-up paddleboarding.
+If you are unsure of where to find this, aim for lakes, ponds and marshes — places with small waves under 50cm.
+By starting in such areas, you will be able to get used to the requirements of stand-up paddleboarding.

 When it comes to choosing a SUP as a beginner, it’s a good idea to look for short, wide boards with a curved nose.
-Stability is the key for first-timers, as although it’ll be something that you can improve and develop, to gain any enjoyment during the early stages, you will want the board to do some of the work for you.
-Also, although this could be applied to watersports in general, safety is key for beginners, so make sure you choose a board with a leash.
+Stability is key for first-timers.
+Although it’ll be something that you can improve and develop, to gain any enjoyment during the early stages, you will want the board to do some of the heavy lifting for you.
+But remember, safety is key for beginners, so a board with a leash can go a long way in ensuring you keep your head above water.

 - Between 9 to 11 feet lengthways.